Calculate page height and width Skip to content

 RULE 3: Focus on Your Category Pages First

-We’ve worked with dozens of eCommerce brands and many of them make the mistake of neglecting category pages and instead, concentrating on product pages only.
+We’ve worked with dozens of eCommerce businesses and many of them make the mistake of neglecting category pages and instead, concentrating on product pages only.

 While product pages are where the actual sale happens, category pages are what hold all these product pages together.
 Category pages may not convert directly, but they help your product pages to convert better.